 After some opening text about the "Windigo... a ghost who lives on human flesh" (which doesn't really play out as you'd expect here), we meet our three potential victims-to-be: Jenny (Rabid's Spier), her boyfriend Marty (Ord), and boy-crazy friend Chrissy (McFadden), all of whom get stuck in the countryside when their snowmobile conks out.
 After some wandering they end up at the Deer Lodge, a closed hotel seemingly inhabited only by a creepy old woman (Collins).
 However, she's got a nasty surprise or two hidden away waiting to come out at night, and when they aren't busy exploring through the shadows with oil lamps, the visitors are soon fighting for their lives.

 The New World VHS release of this film wasn't terribly impressive; overly dark and weirdly framed (missing information on the sides while exposing some extra unmatted info at the bottom, often with disastrous results including the memorable bathtub scene), it was at least competent enough to win over horror fans who wanted something a little different from the jokey fare more popular at the time.
-The Code Red DVD (distributed through them directly online) features what is purported as "the only surviving 35mm print," and thankfully it's in very nice condition overall.
+The Code Red DVD from 2012 features what is purported as "the only surviving 35mm print," and thankfully it's in very nice condition overall.
 There's some minor damage here and there (the bulk of it in the opening minute or so), but the colors are surprisingly solid and it's a major upgrade across the board in every respect.
 The restoration of the original framing also helps considerably, bringing much-needed focus to many scenes that seemed aimless and confusing on the tape version.
 The biggest extra is a fun audio commentary with Makichuk, Spier, and Ord, moderated by Jeff McKay, which covers everything from the tax shelter nature of the project, its near extinction halfway into the production, the shooting of almost everything in sequence, and the downside to shooting in the Canadian wilderness at the height of winter.
-"Interviews with the Ghostkeeper" is actually two interviews, one an audio chat with cinematographer John Holbrook (accompanied by stills from behind the scenes and the film itself) and a video one with Collins, who talks about the difference between acting for film and her much busier stage work as well as her specialized character acting.
-Finally you get some self-described "Pointless Code Red Trailers" for The Last Chase, Brute Corps, the awesome Devil's Express (seriously, when is that one coming out?), and Nightmare.
+"Interviews with the Ghostkeeper" is actually two interviews, one a 6m37s audio chat with cinematographer John Holbrook (accompanied by stills from behind the scenes and the film itself) and a video one with Collins (13m33s), who talks about the difference between acting for film and her much busier stage work as well as her specialized character acting.
+Finally you get some self-described "Pointless Code Red Trailers" for The Last Chase, Brute Corps, Devil's Express, and Nightmare.